xJeris/packetspy/README.md

 Click any packet row to view full details.
 Two view modes (configurable in Settings):

 - **Modal** — overlay popup, good for focused inspection
-- **Side panel** — persistent right panel that updates as you click rows, better for analysis workflows
+- **Side panel** — persistent right panel that updates as you click rows, better for analysis workflows.
+Drag the left edge to resize.

 ## Profiles